 Phew!
 That was a lot of info!
-Hope you like this informative post about Budapest!
+Hope you like this informative post about solo travel in Budapest!
 And if you are considering travelling to Budapest alone, go for it!
 I feel that Budapest is safe for solo female travellers even if you are going there for the first time on your own.
 I was there for more than a month and didn’t have any issues.